intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: Examples using intRinsic

-These visual assessments help detect signs of inappropriateness of the global \texttt{id} assumption.
-The most immediate approach to adopt in this case would be to divide the dataset into homogeneous subgroups and apply the \texttt{TWO-NN} estimator within each cluster.
-Such an approach is highlighted in the bottom panels of Figure \ref{fig:lin_mix}.
-However, knowing ex-ante such well-separated groups is not a realistic expectation to have about actual data, and therefore we will rely on \code{Hidalgo()}, the Bayesian finite mixture model for heterogeneous \texttt{id} estimation described in Section \ref{sec:hidalgo}.
+These visual assessments help detect signs of the inappropriateness of the global ID assumption.
+The most direct approach to adopt in this case would be to divide the dataset into homogeneous subgroups and apply the TWO-NN estimator within each cluster.
+Such an approach is highlighted in the bottom panels of Figure\nobreakspace{}\ref{fig:lin_mix}.
+However, knowing ex-ante such well-separated groups is not a realistic expectation to have about actual data.
+Therefore, we will rely on \texttt{Hidalgo()}, the Bayesian finite mixture model for heterogeneous ID estimation described in Section\nobreakspace{}\ref{sec:hidalgo}.

-\subsubsection{Fitting the Hidalgo model}
+\subsubsection{Fitting the HIDALGO model}

-\texttt{Hildalgo} addresses the presence of multiple manifolds in the same dataset, yielding a vector of different estimated \texttt{id} values \(\bm{d}\).
+HIDALGO allows for the presence of multiple manifolds in the same dataset, yielding a vector of different estimated ID values.
 As already discussed, estimating a mixture model with Pareto components is challenging because of their extensive overlap.
 A naive model-based estimation can lead to inaccurate results since there is no clear separation between the kernel densities.
-Therefore, we modify the classical Bayesian mixture using the likelihood stated in Equation \eqref{MODpara}.
-By introducing the extra term \(\prod_{i=1}^n\pi(\mathcal{N}_{i}^{(q)}|\bm{z})\) into the likelihood, we can induce local homogeneity, which helps identify the model parameters.
+The extra term \(\prod_{i=1}^n\pi(\mathcal{N}_{i}^{(q)}|\bm{z})\) added into the likelihood in Equation\nobreakspace{}\ref{MODpara} induces local homogeneity, which helps identify the model parameters.

-The adjacency matrix \(\mathcal{N}^{(q)}\) can be easily computed by specifying two additional arguments in the function \code{compute\_mus()}:
+The adjacency matrix \(\mathcal{N}^{(q)}\) can be easily computed by specifying two additional arguments in the function \texttt{compute\_mus()}:

 \begin{itemize} \item \texttt{Nq}: logical, if \texttt{TRUE}, the function adds the adjacency matrix to the output; \item \texttt{q}: integer, the number of NNs to be considered in the construction of the matrix $\mathcal{N}^{(q)}$.
 The default value is 3. \end{itemize}